Industrial And Logistics

 Owners usually get the best value from service center construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-Operational Programming And Site Layout is treated as a decision gate, not a box-checking exercise.
+Georgetown Service-center Operational Programming, Site Layout Review, And City Of Georgetown Zoning Confirmation is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Building And Yard Release Planning is treated as a decision gate, not a box-checking exercise.
+Building And Yard Release Planning With Utility Coordination And City Of Georgetown Permit is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Service-center Field Execution is treated as a decision gate, not a box-checking exercise.
+Georgetown Service-center Field Execution Across Building, Yard, And Utility Phases is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.